multycloud/multy-docs/docs/faq.md

 Multy is available as a free and open-source tool, so you can download it directly from our [Repository](https://github.com/multycloud/multy) and run it locally.

 We also offer a managed solution that hosts the server for you.
 Managed Multy is currently offered as a free service.
-You can request an API key by contacting us at support@multy.dev.
+You can request an API key on our [website](https://multy.dev)!

 ### Why not use the cloud specific Terraform providers?